 Our Articles of Association sets the minimum number of directors at three and the maximum number of directors at twelve.
 We currently have seven directors on the Board.
-The Indian Companies Act and our Articles of Association require the following:
+The Indian Companies Act require the following:

-- at least two-thirds of our directors shall be subject to re-election by our shareholders; and - at least one-third of our directors who are subject to re-election shall be up for re-election at each annual meeting of our shareholders.
+- at least two-thirds of our directors shall be subject to retire by rotation by our shareholders; and - at least one-third of our directors who are subject to retire by rotation shall be up for re-election at each annual meeting of our shareholders.

-However Independent Directors are not liable to retire by rotation.
+However, the Managing Director, Executive Director and Independent Directors are not liable to retire by rotation.

-On July 15, 2005, we appointed Messrs.
-S.K.
-Rao and C.B.
+On July 15, 2005, we appointed Mr.C.B.
 Mouli as independent Directors of the Board to comply with the applicable NASDAQ rules.
-Dr. S.K Rao resigned effective June 4, 2018.